Overview

 Alfred Linux v7.77 RC4 through RC6 shipped on Linux kernel 6.12.74 from the Debian Trixie security repositories — a Longterm release with 74 rounds of Debian kernel team security patches.
 RC7 leapfrogged to kernel 7.0 compiled from source, making Alfred the first distro on kernel 7.

-The Linux Kernel Landscape (April 2026)
+The Linux Kernel Landscape (May 2026)

-To understand where Alfred Linux sits in the kernel world, here is the full landscape of active Linux kernel branches as of April 2026:
+To understand where Alfred Linux sits in the kernel world, here is the full landscape of active Linux kernel branches as of May 2026:

 Mainline — ALFRED LINUX IS HERE